 False lashes and eyelash extensions have become one of the fastest-growing beauty trends over the past couple of years.
 It is obvious why this latest fashion trend has heightened the interest of many females.
 Longer, fuller eyelashes not only transform your look but also your makeup routine, allowing you to save lots of time in the morning.

 The burning question many fashionistas have is—are these eyelash extensions and falsies safe?
 Here are a few points you should consider before booking your eyelash application appointment.

-False lashes and extensions have the ability to damage your natural lashes.
-Depending on the type of glue used, longer lasting glue normally contains stronger chemicals designed to keep the lashes in place for several days.
+1. False lashes and extensions have the ability to damage your natural lashes.
+Depending on the type of glue used, longer-lasting glue normally contains stronger chemicals designed to keep the lashes in place for several days.
 These chemicals can put a strain on the hair follicle, causing damage and traction alopecia or loss of lashes.
 Even glue that isn’t as strong can still put a strain on the natural lashes.
 Most lash loss is not permanent unless multiple and repetitive treatments are done.
 Eyelash extensions are normally replaced every 2 weeks and if consistent, it can lead to natural lash loss.
 Keep in mind that just like fake nails weaken the natural nail bed, the same can happen with eyelashes.

 If you absolutely must use false eyelashes and extensions, proper application is key.
 The glue should be applied to the false eyelash alone and not on the natural lashes.
-Try to limit use of falsies to special occasions and make sure to go to a reputable salon.
+Try to limit the use of falsies to special occasions and make sure to go to a reputable salon.